Read time: 2 to 3 minutes

 Actual costs vary.
 Personal Advisor will reduce your gross advisory fee by the amount of revenue (such as expense ratio rebates) that Vanguard (or a Vanguard affiliate) collects on your portfolio in order to calculate the net advisory fee.
 Personal Advisor’s annual net advisory fee is approximately 0.30% across your enrolled accounts for a typical investment portfolio, although your actual net fee will vary depending on the specific holdings in each enrolled account.
 Your net advisory fee can also vary by enrolled account type.
 Plan participants’ actual advisory fees will vary depending on your plan’s lineup and the revenue that Vanguard receives from those investments.
 Please see your plan fee disclosure notices for the applicable annual gross advisory fees that apply to your plan assets.

 Vanguard Digital Advisor's and Vanguard Personal Advisor’s services are provided solely by Vanguard Advisers, Inc. (VAI), a registered investment advisor.
-Please review the Vanguard Digital Advisor and Personal Advisor brochure for important details about these services.
+Please review the Digital Advisor and Personal Advisor brochure for important details about these services.
 Vanguard Digital Advisor’s and Personal Advisor's financial planning tools provide projections and goal forecasts, which are hypothetical in nature, do not reflect actual investment results, and are not guarantees of future results.
+VAI is a subsidiary of The Vanguard Group, Inc. (VGI), and an affiliate of Vanguard Marketing Corporation (VMC).
+Neither VAI nor its affiliates guarantee profits or protection from losses.